-- c.
-If the matter is resolved in accordance with the aforementioned policy, faculty members need only report this action (and outcome determined) to the Honor Council for internal record-keeping purposes. - 2.
-Assignment Phase (usually within 48 hours of case receipt) - Faculty members are mandated to report potential Honor Code violations that occur in their classes using the appropriate form, whether professor- or student-implicated. - b.
-The Honor Council Secretary will assign cases to a representative of the Honor Council who will act as the primary Case Investigator for their duration. - 3.
-Investigation Phase (usually within three days of case acceptance) - a.
-The Case Investigator will notify the Implicated Student by email that an investigation into the potential Honor Code violation has begun, providing additional resources for support and preparation. - b.
-The Case Investigator will additionally reach out to the professor of the course and/or other parties involved other than the Implicated Student to further ascertain the extent and context of the potential implication, as necessary or requested. - i.
-A minimum of two members of the Honor Council must be present when speaking in person with necessary parties. - c.
-The Case Investigator will compile all information, documentation, and other resources in a standardized, deidentified case report to be used during subsequent phases. - 4.
-Interview Phase (usually within 48 hours of investigation completion) - a.
-The Case Investigator will obtain authorization from the Honor Council President for an interview to be conducted, providing the deidentified case report for review and/or further redaction. - b.
-The Case Investigator will schedule an interview with the Implicated Student. - i.
-Interviews will be conducted between the Implicated Student and a three-member Interview Quorum composed of the Case Investigator and two other Honor Council members. - ii.
-The Implicated Student will have the option to attend their interview virtually or in-person. - iii.
-In the event the Implicated Student does not attend their interview, in the absence of special circumstances, the quorum will continue with subsequent determinations without their input. - c.
-The Implicated Student will have an opportunity to respond to all evidence as able to be discussed during the interview. - Testimony will be recorded in two forms: audio/video recording and deidentified summary notes.
-Notification of these methods will occur at the start of the interview. - ii.
-The Implicated Student will receive a briefing regarding interview procedure and confidentiality prior to any questioning.
+- o If the matter is resolved in accordance with the aforementioned policy, faculty members need only report this action (and outcome determined) to the Honor Council for internal record-keeping purposes. - 2.
+Assignment Phase (usually within 48 hours of case receipt) - Faculty members are mandated to report potential Honor Code violations that occur in their classes using the appropriate form, whether professor- or student-implicated. - The Honor Council Secretary will assign cases to a representative of the Honor Council who will act as the primary Case Investigator for their duration. - O In the event that a sufficient number of Honor Council members are unavailable to participate in the investigation or adjudication of an alleged violation of the Honor System due to a conflict of interest, the matter shall be assigned to the Student Life Committee Appeals Board, who shall conduct proceedings in accordance with the Honor Council Process.
+The Honor Council Faculty Advisor or another appropriate liaison from the Honor Council shall guide in the proper education regarding the Honor Council Process. - 3.
+Investigation Phase (usually within three days of case acceptance) - The Case Investigator will notify the Implicated Student by email that an investigation into the potential Honor Code violation has begun, providing additional resources for support and preparation. - The Case Investigator will additionally reach out to the professor of the course and/or other parties involved other than the Implicated Student to further ascertain the extent and context of the potential implication, as necessary or requested. - A minimum of two members of the Honor Council must be present when speaking in person with necessary parties. - The Case Investigator will compile all information, documentation, and other resources in a standardized, deidentified case report to be used during subsequent phases. - 4.
+Interview Phase (usually within 48 hours of investigation completion) - The Case Investigator will obtain authorization from the Honor Council President for an interview to be conducted, providing the deidentified case report for review and/or further redaction. - The Case Investigator will schedule an interview with the Implicated Student. - Interviews will be conducted between the Implicated Student and a three-member Interview Quorum composed of the Case Investigator and two other Honor Council members. - The Implicated Student will have the option to attend their interview virtually or in-person. - In the event the Implicated Student does not attend their interview, in the absence of special circumstances, the quorum will continue with subsequent determinations without their input. - The Implicated Student will have an opportunity to respond to all evidence as able to be discussed during the interview. - Testimony will be recorded in two forms: audio/video recording and deidentified summary notes.
+Notification of these methods will occur at the start of the interview. - The Implicated Student will receive a briefing regarding interview procedure and confidentiality prior to any questioning.